m-akash/medicine-reminder/medicine-reminder-api/README.md

 # Medicine Reminder API

-A robust backend service for the Medicine Reminder application, built with Node.js, Express, TypeScript, and Prisma ORM.
+A robust backend service for the Medicine Reminder application, built with TypeScript, Node.js, Express, Postgres and Prisma ORM.
 This API provides comprehensive functionality for managing medications, reminders, notifications, and user preferences.

 ## Features